bobowitz/15666-game2/README.md

 How To Play:

 WASD to move.
 The house you're delivering to is highlighted in red.
-The cars behave as if every intersection is a 4-way stop, but they won't stop for you.
+When multiple cars reach an intersection, they treat it as a 4-way stop.
+The cars will not stop for you though, so be careful.

 Sources: I made everything from scratch in blender.